rbott/homegear-web/README.md

 # homegear-web
 simple homegear web interface with additional scripts

 Use this simple web interface to display HomeMatic valves (HM-CC-RT-DN) and temperature sensors (HM-WDS40-TH-I-2) paired with a homegear installation.
-It uses jquery-mobile and is therefore focused on mobile devices (e.g. you can swipe between views) but works reasonably well on larger screens as well.
+Coming from raintpl and jquery-mobile, I switched to Slim/Twig and Bootstrap/jQuery.
 Additionally, it stores data collected from valves and sensors in RRD files and displays graphs.
 There is also a simple notification option for abnormal events (e.g. high temperature) via Pushover service.

 # requirements